damian-git-99/damian-git-99/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://bespoke-bubblegum-8af304.netlify.app/)
 * ✉️  You can contact me at [damiangalvan66@gmail.com](mailto:damiangalvan66@gmail.com)
-* 🧠  I'm learning Spring, React
+* 🧠  I'm learning Spring boot
 * 🤝  I'm open to collaborating on Backend Projects

 ### Skills